terminal42/escargot/README.md

 * `Escargot::withUserAgent(string $userAgent): Escargot`

    Returns a clone of the `Escargot` instance with a different `User-Agent` header.
 The header is sent with all the requests and by default configured to `terminal42/escargot`.
+Note: This only applies if you did not configure your own instance of `HttpClientInterface` using `Escargot::withHttpClient()`.

 * `Escargot::withConcurrency(int $concurrency): Escargot`